 - A Levels in 3D Design, Design and Technology or Engineering. - Foundation and Degree courses at university.
-Many of our A-Level students have gone on to study Product Design/Engineering at degree level - Apprenticeships
+Many of our A-Level students have gone on to study Product Design at degree level - Apprenticeships

-This subject could lead to a range of career opportunities including architecture and interior design, material engineering, STEM related careers, product design, graphic design, medicine, prosthetics and other so far undiscovered technological industries.
+This subject could lead to a range of career opportunities including fibre technology and material engineering, STEM, product design, graphic design, teaching and other technological industries.